Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Introduction

-In this document, we shall demonstrate that the traceless condition $T^{(m)}=0$ is not a universal requirement for Weyl symmetry to materialize.
-The result of reference \cite{deser-1970}, that only matter fields with traceless SET can be coupled to gravity in CGR theory \eqref{deser-action}, is due to the failure to realize that, for fundamental fields (if the masses of timelike fields are point-dependent quantities transforming as \eqref{mass-t}) and perfect fluids, the standard matter action is already form-invariant under Weyl rescalings.
-Actually, it is not difficult to demonstrate that the action of fermions and gauge fields is form-invariant under Weyl rescalings \eqref{gauge-t'}
+where $R$ is the curvature scalar, $\phi$ is the non-minimally coupled scalar field with mass dimensions, and we use the following shorthand notation: $(\der\phi)^2\equiv g^{\mu\nu}\der_\mu\phi\der_\nu\phi$.
+In \cite{deser-1970}, it is demonstrated that the form-invariance of \eqref{deser-action} plus a matter action piece $S_m=\int d^4x\sqrt{-g}\,L_m$ under LSTs \eqref{scale-t}, is possible only if the trace of the matter SET vanishes: $T^{(m)}\equiv g^{\mu\nu}T^{(m)}_{\mu\nu}=0$.
+Here, we shall demonstrate that the traceless condition $T^{(m)}=0$ is not a universal requirement for Weyl symmetry to materialize.
+The result of reference \cite{deser-1970}, that only matter fields with traceless SET can be coupled to gravity in CGR theory \eqref{deser-action}, is correct only if we assume that the masses of timelike fields are constant parameters that are not transformed by CTs \eqref{conf-t}, so the energy density of a perfect fluid transforms as: $\rho\rightarrow\hat\rho=\Omega^{-3}\rho$; that is, if we consider local scale transformations \eqref{scale-t} instead of Weyl transformations \eqref{units-t}.
+Under this assumption, the Lagrangian density of the matter fields breaks LSS.
+In contrast, if we assume that the masses of timelike fields are point-dependent fields that, under the CTs \eqref{conf-t}, transform as $m\rightarrow\hat m=\Omega^{-1}m$, and consequently the energy density of the perfect fluid transforms as $\rho\rightarrow\hat\rho=\Omega^{-4}\rho$, the Lagrangian density of the fundamental matter fields, as well as the Lagrangian density of perfect fluids, are form-invariant under the WTs \eqref{units-t}: